FAQ

 Q: Why two deadlines?
 Is it really worth applying if I miss the first deadline?

-A: We have had to go to two application deadlines because the academic calendars of schools are so different (and because Expo East takes place so early in the fall semester).
-The later deadline accommodates those schools that begin their semesters later.
+A: We have had to go to two application deadlines because the academic calendars of schools are so different.
+The later deadline accommodates those schools that begin their spring semesters later.

 It is typically a little easier to be accepted into MBArk if you apply by the first deadline: about 75% of our participants come from that group.
 Also, those who do not get accepted by the first deadline get added to the pool for the second deadline, so there is more competition for fewer spots.
 Nevertheless, we DO take people from the second applicant pool, and sometimes there are unexpected openings after someone who has been accepted decides they cannot make it.
 Bottom line: yes, if you missed the first deadline, definitely apply by the final deadline!